census-instrumentation/opencensus-specs/tags/TagMap.md

 #### Over gRPC
-TagMap should be encoded using [BinaryEncoding](https://github.com/census-instrumentation/opencensus-specs/tree/master/encodings) and propagated using gRPC metadata opencensus-tag-bin.
+TagMap should be encoded using [BinaryEncoding](https://github.com/census-instrumentation/opencensus-specs/tree/master/encodings) and propagated using gRPC metadata `grpc-tags-bin`.
+The propagation MUST inject a TagMap and MUST extract a TagMap from the gRPC metadata.

 #### Over HTTP